Li2206/COAtaskforceChallenge/README.md

  **3. Requiments**
- Make sure to have a web browser make sure to have the latest version--NODE.JS-- that feature will help run tests via the console method in local machine
+ Make sure to have a web browser make sure to have the latest version **NODE.JS** that feature will help run tests via the console method in local machine

  **4. How to install node**
  go to your browser, write `node js` that will open official web, click download